land-systems/land-systems.github.io/content/project/sustaincocoa/index.md

 [Trase](https://trase.earth/) with whom we develop cocoa supply chain datasets and transparency.

+Cambridge University with Prof. Rachael Garrett, who coordinates the SUSTAIN-COCOA project, and her team, working on [zero deforestation policies](https://www.zerodeforestationimpacts.com/our-work-in-west-africa/) in cocoa and other contexts.

-ETH Zurich with Jan Dirk Wegner and Alexander Becker, whose team produced a [cocoa map](https://www.nature.com/articles/s43016-023-00751-8) for Cote d'Ivoire and Ghana for 2019-2021 (see [here](https://nk.users.earthengine.app/view/cocoa-map)) and are currently working on [shade and carbon maps](https://prs.igp.ethz.ch/research/current_projects/shade-tree-cover.html) for cocoa.
+ETH Zurich with Jan Dirk Wegner and Alexander Becker, whose team produced a [cocoa map](https://www.nature.com/articles/s43016-023-00751-8) for Cote d'Ivoire and Ghana for 2019-2021 (see [here](https://nk.users.earthengine.app/view/cocoa-map)) and who are currently working on [shade and carbon maps](https://prs.igp.ethz.ch/research/current_projects/shade-tree-cover.html) for cocoa.

 The University of Queensland with Dr. Wilma Hart working among others on shade tree mapping in cocoa plantations and [tradeoffs and synergies between shade and yields](https://www.sciencedirect.com/science/article/abs/pii/S0167880921003807).

-Cambridge University with Prof. Rachael Garrett and her team, working on [zero deforestation policies](https://www.zerodeforestationimpacts.com/our-work-in-west-africa/) in cocoa and other contexts.

 CIAT with Dr. Christian Bunn working among others on [impacts of climate change on cocoa](https://adaptation.aclimatar.org/).